zzy3ly/fmriprep/README.md

-# Docker Image for Neuroimaging Tools
+# Docker Image for fmriprep
 This Dockerfile builds a Docker image containing a comprehensive set of neuroimaging and processing tools, perfect for advanced neuroimaging analysis.
 It is based on the base:dev image and includes tools like MRtrix3, FreeSurfer, FSL, ANTs, DSI-Studio, and more, along with Python libraries and Node.js.

 ## Tools and Libraries Included